More and more people are realizing that they can learn karate without having to attend a regular karate school.

 Karate is an incredible and fascinating art form that has developed over thousands of years.
-Karate fully developed on the island of Okinawa, then spreading around the world, giving us the karate we have today.
+Karate fully developed on the island of Okinawa, then spread around the world, giving us the karate we have today.

 There are thousands of people asking how to learn karate at home every day, there are thousands of people, young and old, starting to learn karate for the first time.
 In the past the only way was to attend a professional Karate school, but with our incredible advancements in technology, it is now possible for anyone to learn karate, as long as they have an internet connection.